kwame-mintah/notes-md/learning-paths/machine-learning/05-model-training-and-evaluation.md

 >
 > There is a soft limit within AWS and will require you to request an increase at account level.
 For example `ml.m4.xlarge` on my account had a quota of 0 and required me to request an increase on the [Service Quotes](https://eu-west-2.console.aws.amazon.com/servicequotas/home/services/sagemaker/quotas).
 This can take a couple of days to be processed, recommended to use a smaller tier.

-As an endpoint is now ready for use, we can use [`predict()`](https://sagemaker.readthedocs.io/en/stable/api/inference/predictors.html#sagemaker.predictor.Predictor.predict).
+As an endpoint is now ready for use, we can use [`predict()`](https://sagemaker.readthedocs.io/en/stable/api/inference/predictors.html#sagemaker.predictor.Predictor.predict) to inference with the endpoint hosting our XGBoost model.
+Each Predictor provides a predict method which can do inference with numpy arrays, Python lists, or strings.
+After inference arrays or lists are serialized and sent to the XGBoost model server, predict returns the result of inference against your model.

 ```python
 regression_predictor.predict(batch)